playframework/playframework/documentation/manual/gettingStarted/GettingStartedControllersAndViews.md

 ## Calling a Twirl template

-Finally, we can render our view layer by calling a twirl template like so
+Finally, we can render our view layer by calling a twirl template like so;

 @[gettingStartedController](code/ScalaGettingStartedController.scala)